manospavlidakis/manospavlidakis.github.io/content/publication/conference-paper/index.md

 ---
-title: Guardian, Data Isolation for Multi-Tenant GPU Sharing
+#title: Guardian, Data Isolation for Multi-Tenant GPU Sharing
+title: 'An example conference paper'
 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.